Matt Elliott (footballer)

 Matthew Stephen Elliott (born 1 November 1968) is a former professional footballer, most notably as a defender for Leicester City.
-Born in England, he was never selected to play for them on an international level; he instead played for the Scotland national team, for whom he was eligible due to his Scottish grandmother.
+Born in England, he played for the Scotland national team.

 He captained Leicester to victory in the 2000 Football League Cup Final scoring both goals.

 Club career

 Elliott began his career in non-league football with Leatherhead and Epsom & Ewell, before getting his first taste of professional football with Charlton Athletic.
 Unable to break into the Charlton first-team, he moved to Torquay United within a year.
 He then worked his way up the ladder, signing for Scunthorpe United in March 1992, moving on to Oxford United in November 1993, and finally getting his chance in the Premiership when he was signed by Leicester City in early 1997 for a transfer fee of £1.6 million.
 This remained the record for a sale by Oxford until 2016, when Kemar Roofe moved to Leeds United.
 He was cup-tied for their victory in the 1997 Football League Cup Final.

 Elliott became a mainstay in a Leicester side that surprised many in the top flight, and also performed well in cup competitions.
 The defender became synonymous with The Foxes' bruising style of play that made them one of the hardest sides to play in the Premiership.
 Elliott sometimes courted controversy with his discipline throughout his time at Leicester, but remained a key player under both Martin O'Neill and his successor Peter Taylor.

 Elliott was influential in Leicester's run to the 2000 Football League Cup Final, and their victory in the game itself.
 He scored the only goal of the two-legged semi final against Aston Villa and then scored both goals in the final as Leicester beat Tranmere Rovers 2–1.

 When Martin O'Neill left to manage Celtic in July 2000, he made an attempt to lure Elliott to the club in a £3.5 million bid (O'Neill would raid his former club for the likes of Neil Lennon and Steve Guppy).
 It was unsuccessful when Elliott signed the last contract of his career in August 2001, which would last until June 2005.
 Elliott's made his last European appearance in a 3–1 defeat to Red Star Belgrade in Vienna on 28 September 2000 in the 2001 UEFA Cup.

 He had a loan spell at Ipswich Town before his retirement.
 His final season was thwarted by a knee injury and, after making only three appearances, Elliott retired from football in January 2005.